linhbngo/linhbngo/docs/csc-243/index.md

 be approaching these concepts from the perspective of system **users** rather than system **builders**.
 This will help us to understand how various computer system components, including CPU, memory, storage, and networking, work.
-Throughout the course, we will learn to use assembler language and C language to explore and observe specifically how computer systems intepret and execute programs.
+Throughout the course, we will learn to use assembler language and C language to explore and observe specifically how computer systems interpret and execute programs.
 With the knowledge learned from this course, you will be able to build programs that are more efficient and have better performance.